 - Medicines For Other Illnesses

-If your cat has asthma or allergies, some medicines that can help with these conditions can predispose her to diabetes.
-This is especially true of steroids, like prednisolone.
-This is why it’s best to keep a good working relationship with your vet, to help your allergy-prone kitty while reducing the risk for diabetes.
+If your cat has asthma or allergies, some medicines that can help with these conditions can predispose it to diabetes.
+This is especially true of steroids like prednisolone.
+This is why it’s best to keep a good working relationship with your vet: to help your allergy-prone kitty while reducing the risk of diabetes.

-It is common to leave food out and allow a cat to snack as she likes during the day.
-But make sure to watch your kitty’s weight very carefully.
-Annual exams to the vet would be a minimum to monitor weight every year.
-Some cats will over-eat if allowed to, leading to obesity.
+It is common to leave food out and allow a cat to snack whenever they like throughout the day.
+However, you must make sure to watch your kitty’s weight very carefully.
+Annual exams to the vet would be the bare minimum to monitor your cat’s weight every year.
+Some cats will overeat if allowed to, leading to obesity.

-Feline obesity is the number one risk factor predisposing cats to diabetes.
-Meal-feeding and controlling how much food your cat gets during the day is important for prevention.
-Your vet can help you determine how many calories your kitty needs per day.
+Feline obesity is the number one risk factor that predisposes cats to diabetes.
+That’s because fat cells may become resistant to insulin, and so suppress its function.
+Controlling how much food your cat gets during the day and proper meal feeding is important for prevention.
+Your vet can help you determine how many calories your kitty needs every day.

-In rare cases, the pituitary glands of your cat can produce excessive growth hormones leading to a condition called acromegaly.
-This results in your cat’s body rejecting insulin, leading to diabetes.
+In extremely rare cases, the pituitary glands of your cat can produce excessive growth hormones, leading to a condition called acromegaly.
+This condition results in your cat’s body rejecting insulin, leading to diabetes.
 Unfortunately, this condition can be very difficult to manage and carries a poor long-term prognosis.

-If you have noticed some of the signs of diabetes discussed, it’s best to take your kitty to the vet so he or she can test your cat for diabetes.
-Your vet will fully examine your cat and will also ask for a complete health history to help in proper diagnosis.
-Often, blood and urine samples will be taken to test for excessive glucose levels.
+If you have noticed some of these signs in your cat, it’s best to take your kitty to the vet so they can test your cat for diabetes.
+Your vet will fully examine your cat, and will also ask for a complete health history to help in proper diagnosis.
+Blood and urine samples will often be taken to test for excessive glucose levels.

-Most cats at the time of diagnosis will have high levels of glucose in the urine too.
-A urine test can also check for ketones to make sure your kitty has not developed a severe complication of diabetes as previously discussed.
+At the time of diagnosis, most cats will have high levels of glucose in the urine as well.
+A urine test can also check for ketones to make sure your kitty has not developed a severe complication of diabetes, as previously discussed.

-If your kitty has been diagnosed with diabetes, a treatment plan is best discussed with your vet, who understands your cat’s medical needs.
-However, here are the main components of managing diabetes in cats.
+If your kitty has been diagnosed with diabetes, a treatment plan is best discussed with your vet who understands your cat’s medical needs.
+Here are the main components of managing diabetes in cats.

 All diabetic pets need to be treated with insulin injections.
 Other alternative methods of managing diabetes, as seen in people, are being investigated but have not proven reliable in cats yet.
-Glargine insulin is most commonly used in cats and can only be obtained with a prescription from your vet.
-Insulin injections consist of giving a small amount of liquid insulin with a needle and syringe, under your cat’s skin, twice a day.
+Oral medications such as Glipizide promote the secretion of insulin from the pancreas and may be helpful for owners unable to give insulin injections.
+However, the stress of “pilling” may outweigh the benefit and injections usually are the best choice.
+Glargine insulin is most commonly used in cats, and can only be obtained with a prescription from your vet.
+Insulin injections consist of injecting a small amount of liquid insulin with a needle and syringe under your cat’s skin, twice a day.
 Fortunately, most cats tolerate this process well.

 - Prescription Diet

-A diet higher in certain types of fiber helps to curb blood glucose elevations after eating, keeping sugar levels more even during the day.
+A diet higher in certain types of fiber will help to curb blood glucose elevations after eating, keeping sugar levels more even during the day.
 These diets may also be lower in carbs and higher in protein.
-Most over the counter diets cannot achieve the proper percentages of these nutrients needed.
+Most over-the-counter diets cannot achieve the proper percentages of nutrients needed.